clartaq/cljs-tree/README.md

 Any changes you make to functionality in the REPL or by making changes to a source file will be reflected (nearly) instantaneously in the browser window.

-Running this setup also will start running integration tests automatically.
+Running this setup also will start running unit tests automatically.
 To check the status of integration tests, open a browser tab to
 `http://localhost:9500/figwheel-extra-main/auto-testing`.

 ## Build and Run a "Production" Version